 The Board of Directors appoints an Executive Board responsible for day-to-day management and compliance with the guidelines and recommendations issued by the Board of Directors.
 The Executive Board is also to present and recommend proposals on the Company's overall strategy and objectives to the Board of Directors.
-The Executive Board currently has three members and is chaired by the Chief Executive Officer.
+The Executive Board currently has two members and is chaired by the Chief Executive Officer.
+In February 2017, COO & Deputy CEO Knud Vindfeldt stepped down from the Executive Board.
+The Executive Board meets frequently with the Corporate Leadership Team, which currently has 10 members.